 Bianchin conceives his own artistic language as a reading of experimental poetics involving the possible exchange between the sensuality of seeing and the materials used in art.
 His first experiments in glass date from 1992, when he began working with the Murano furnaces.
 He believes on the value of the classical glass techniques from Murano and he compares them with the most recent and contemporary formal languages.

-His main themes are mainly developed through forms related to the human body, in glass as well as in his use of textile art and drawings.
+His main themes are developed through forms related to the human body, in glass as well as in his use of textile art and drawings.

 In 1993, he was invited to exhibit two large pieces in hand-made hemp and a large drawing at the Fondazione Bevilacqua La Masa, in the Deterritoriale Section of the 45th Venice Biennale of Arts, and in 2009 at the Padiglione VENEZIA, 53th Venice Biennale of Arts, where some of his glass pieces were part of the exhibition …Fa come natura face in foco - Dante.